 A Michigan legal notice is used to inform a tenant of one of two things.

-30-Day Notice to Quit for Lease Violations: This type of notice is aimed at tenants who commit certain violations under Michigan landlord-tenant law such as having a pet against the policy, exceeding the rental limit, and excessive property damage.
+30-Day Notice to Quit for Lease Violations: This type of notice is aimed at renters who commit certain violations under Michigan landlord-tenant law such as having a pet against the policy, exceeding the rental limit, and excessive property damage.
 Its also the best option for a month to month lease.

 Please note that habitability violations and illegal activities aren’t included here.